 - Falls occurred late in the progression of the Parkinson’s disease.
 Falls at the onset of the disease is a “red flag” , suggesting the diagnosis of Parkinson-Plus conditions such as PSP (progressive supra-nuclear palsy).

-•Falls in Parkinson’s disease occur at the same time than the concentration/attention decreases, than the posture is poor with the trunk bent forward and the gait has deteriorated
+- Falls in Parkinson’s disease occurs at the same time than the concentration/attention decreases, then the posture is poor with the trunk bent forward and the gait has deteriorated

-•The posture of the patient can be very abnormal and be responsible of unsteadiness and neck-back pain.
-The trunk, and sometimes the neck are bent forward, and not always corrected when lying down.
+- The posture of the patient can be very abnormal and be responsible for unsteadiness and neck-back pain.
+The trunk, and sometimes the neck is bent forward, and not always corrected when lying down.
 Neuro-physiotherapy is essential to correct the posture.

-•The automatic pattern of gait which consists of lifting up and putting forward alternatively each leg is disrupted.
+- The automatic pattern of gait which consists of lifting up and putting forward alternatively each leg is disrupted.
 The feet are glue on the floor, the patient can’t transfer his weight from one leg to the other leg.
-Half-turn is source of inevitable falls as the patient put himself in a spiral; the shoulders are already turned when the feet are still magnet on the floor in the direction of the previous trajectory.
-On the other hand, when the patient try to walk, he runs after his gravity centre, accelerates and ends up by falling forward ((festination).
+Half-turn is the source of inevitable falls as the patient put himself in a spiral; the shoulders are already turned when the feet are still magnet on the floor in the direction of the previous trajectory.
+On the other hand, when the patient tries to walk, he runs after his gravity centre, accelerates and ends up by falling forward ((festination).

-• Again neuro-physiotherapy is essential to retrained the patient for walking.
+- Neuro-physiotherapy is essential to retrain the patient for walking.

 Dr. Marion works with physiotherapist specialised in the treatment of Parkinson’s disease.